verdantlearn/gis-beginner-oe4bw/modules/Making-Maps/_posts/2000-05-13-module4-assignment.md

 ## Module 4 assignment

-You need to submit *every* assignment to qualify for a certificate of completion.
-Each assignment includes three parts:
+Your final assignment for this course!
+It's a little different from the previous ones, as you'll submit your final map instead of a screenshot.
+This assignment includes the usual three parts:
 1. **Evidence** :information_source: - A screenshot of QGIS showing your progress
 2. **Reflection** :thought_balloon: - A paragraph describing your experience of the learning activities on this module
 3. **Peer feedback** :speech_balloon: - A comment on someone else's assignment